Controlled Environment Agriculture Reports

 • Enables growing season extension

-• Suitable for commercial and hobby growers alike
+• Suitable for commercial and small-scale growers alike

 High-Tech Greenhouses

-• Full automation for climate, water, and nutrients
+• Full automation for climate, water, and nutrient management

 • Designed for high-value, year-round production

-In the U.S., the greenhouse market reached USD 2.9 billion in 2023 and is forecast to hit USD 5.1 billion by 2030.
-In Europe, commercial greenhouses are growing at 4–5% CAGR, while solution providers are expanding at 7–8%.
+In the U.S., the greenhouse market reached USD 2.9 billion in 2023 and is forecast to reach USD 5.1 billion by 2030.
+In Europe, commercial greenhouse area continues to grow at 4–5% CAGR, while solution providers are expanding at 7–8% annually.
+The iGrowNews CEA database tracked dozens of new facility announcements, funding rounds, and partnerships across the sector in 2025 and the first half of 2026 alone, signaling sustained investor and operator confidence.

 Europe: Driving Innovation in Greenhouse Horticulture